Intermediaries who adhere to the ABF

-Pursuant to the rules governing the Financial and Banking Ombudsman, all Italian and foreign intermediaries who are entered in the registers and lists kept by the Bank of Italy must adhere to the system and may receive complaints.
+Pursuant to the rules governing the Financial and Banking Ombudsman, all Italian and foreign intermediaries who are entered in the registers and lists kept by the Bank of Italy or subject to the regulations of this sector must adhere to the system and may receive complaints.

 In particular, the following intermediaries must adhere:

 - financial intermediaries entered in the register pursuant to Article 106 of the Consolidated Law on Banking (known as the 'Albo Unico')

 - loan guarantee consortia, pursuant to Article 112(1) of the Consolidated Law on Banking,

 - Poste Italiane SpA as regards its BancoPosta activity.

 Foreign banks and intermediaries that operate in Italy under the freedom to provide services are not required to adhere to the ABF, provided that they adhere to, or are subject to, a foreign out-of-court settlement system which is part of Fin-Net.
 In this case, the client may still contact the ABF which, in turn, will put them in contact with the equivalent ADR of the country in which the intermediary operates.

 Intermediaries operating in Italy under the freedom to provide services which choose not to adhere to the ABF are required to communicate to the Bank of Italy the foreign out-of-court settlement system to which they adhere or are subject in their home country.

 Intermediaries - using the form available in this section - must formally communicate their adhesion to the ABF to the Bank of Italy; they must provide basic identification data and the information necessary for the ADR system to function.

 The form must also be used each time the information which was previously provided is subject to a change.